joshhennen/RegenCo-op/docs/README.md

 # Regen Co-op

 This is where the website lives; in the docs folder.
-If you are interested in making contributions, please the the [How to Contribute](http://www.regenco-op.org/info/How-to-Contribute) page on our website.
+If you are interested in making contributions, please read the [How to Contribute](http://www.regenco-op.org/info/How-to-Contribute) page on our website.